industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 Found 4 errors. # (1)!
 ```

-1. In case Ruff finds no erros, its output will read `All checks passed!`
+1. In case Ruff finds no errors, its output will read `All checks passed!`

 We can also ask Ruff to try and fix the found errors in the same file with the command